FAQ

 What do I receive upon completion of the SEME program?

-Participants will receive a certificate of completion from the CEPD department (Continuing Education and Professional Development), University of Toronto.
-The SEME program is accredited for 207 Mainpro+ Certified Group Learning credits after submission of post-course reflection document 3 months after program completion.
-The program is also recognized for 256 hours towards practice eligibility status for the CAC-EM exam.
+Participants will receive a certificate of completion from the College of Family Physicians of Canada.
+The SEME program is accredited for 310 Mainpro+ Certified Group Learning credits after submission of post-course reflection document 3 months after program completion.
+The program may be recognized for up to 256 hours towards practice eligibility status for the CAC-EM exam (please check with CFPC for confirmation).

 What are the eligibility requirements to apply for the SEME program?